-The Foundation recognized this commitment during the year ended December 31, 2021 and is included in "Total grants and distributions" on the consolidated statement of activities.
+The Foundation initially recognized this commitment during the year ended December 31, 2021.
 The commitment for the project approximates the amounts under contract for the construction of the project, which is \$3,861,355.
 Barracks and mess halls 3 and 4 are under contract for \$2,055,755 and \$1,805,600, respectively.
 The unconditional commitment made to the City of San Angelo, Texas resulted in the recognition of the grants payable, and not the underlying construction contracts.

-As of December 31, 2022, \$2,058,290 had been expended on the project and is included in construction in progress (see Note 5).
+As of December 31, 2023, \$3,723,812 had been expended on the project and is included in construction in progress (see Note 5).
 Grants payable will not be reduced until the commitment has been fulfilled and the project has been transferred to the City.
-Completion of the project and transfer to the City is expected during the year ended December 31, 2023.
+Completion of the project and transfer to the City is expected during the year ended December 31, 2024.

-As of December 31, 2022, the Foundation had \$2,038,699 in outstanding construction commitments.
+As of December 31, 2023, the Foundation had \$563,513 in outstanding construction commitments.